openarsenalspecs/IoT/MetaSpec.md

 This creates a continuous cycle of:

 **Create → Validate → Expand → Build → Test → Learn → Evolve → Multiply**

 ---

-## Human Oversight

-MetaSpec is designed to assist rather than replace user decision-making.

-Users control:

-- Which ideas are accepted
-- Which specifications are authoritative
-- Which modules are enabled
-- Which plugins are installed
-- Which AI capabilities are enabled
-- Which generated outputs are retained
-- Which branches are developed
-- Which changes are approved
-- Which data may be used for local learning
-- Which projects are shared
-- Which outputs are exported

-AI-generated content remains subject to human review.

----

-## Specification Integrity

-Every specification kit should maintain:

-- Origin
-- Version
-- Dependencies
-- Relationships
-- Requirements
-- Validation status
-- Generation history
-- Modification history
-- Provenance
-- Attribution
-- Export history
-- Approval status

-This allows a specification to remain understandable and traceable throughout its lifecycle.

----

-## Local Data Sovereignty

-MetaSpec is designed so that the user retains control over:

-- Ideas
-- Specifications
-- Prompts
-- Generated outputs
-- Modules
-- Templates
-- Project history
-- Local AI data
-- Knowledge graphs
-- Archives
-- Backups
-- Configuration
-- Provenance records

-No cloud service is required for the core specification workflow.

----

-## Specification Use

-MetaSpec specifications are designed to be reusable with attribution under the project's applicable licensing and attribution requirements.

-An optional **Specification Branding License (SBL)** may be available for organizations seeking attribution-free commercial deployment.

-SBL terms may be based on:

-- Specification
-- Deployment scope
-- Organization size
-- Usage
-- Network size
-- Commercial requirements

-See the MetaSpec project page for applicable SBL information.

----

-## Security Philosophy

-MetaSpec follows a local security model based on:

-- Data minimization
-- Encryption
-- Local processing
-- Explicit permissions
-- Protected credentials
-- Integrity verification
-- Auditability
-- Provenance
-- User control
-- Secure backups
-- Optional hardware-backed security

-Security-sensitive features should fail safely and should not silently weaken workspace protections.

----

-## Extensibility

-MetaSpec is designed to grow without requiring the core engine to grow indefinitely.

-New capabilities should generally be implemented as:

-- Core modules when they are fundamental to specification creation
-- Optional plugins when they represent specialized functionality
-- Templates when they represent reusable generation patterns
-- Specification packages when they represent reusable domain knowledge
-- AI plugins when they provide optional local intelligence
-- Export plugins when they provide specialized output formats

-This keeps the core system focused while allowing the ecosystem to expand continuously.

----